keithalewis/math/ross.md

 If there exists a trading strategy that makes money on the first trade ($A_{\tau_0} > 0$) and never loses money until the trading strategy is closed out ($A_t \ge 0$, $t > \tau_0$) then the model admits arbitrage.
+The closed out condition is necessary to prevent strategies that simply borrow money and never pay it back.
 Note this definition does not involve probability.
 Ross showed a model has no arbitrage if and only if there exist positive adapted finitely-additive measures $D_t$ on $\AA_t$[^2] with